Neuroendocrine Tumor of the Lung: Types of Treatment

 • Lymph node dissection.
 Removal of the lymph nodes near the lungs is also common during surgery for a lung NET.
 Removing the lymph nodes is often required to be considered a complete surgical resection.

 • Liver resection.
 This operation removes cancer that has spread to the liver.
 It may not be recommended for all people with cancer that has spread to the liver.
-The goal of this surgery is not to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome.
+The goal of this surgery is not to eliminate the cancer, but it often helps relieve or reduce the symptoms of carcinoid syndrome or prolong the time until a next treatment is needed.

-It's important to tell your surgical team if you have experienced symptoms of or have a diagnosis of carcinoid syndrome before your operation.
+It is important to tell your surgical team if you have experienced symptoms of or have a diagnosis of carcinoid syndrome before your operation.
 This is because people who have carcinoid syndrome are at risk of experiencing a carcinoid crisis during surgery (see Symptoms and Signs).
-To avoid major complications from a carcinoid crisis, the anesthesiology team must be fully aware of this risk before surgery, so they can have treatment on hand to prevent or control the symptoms.
+To avoid major complications from a carcinoid crisis, the anesthesiology team must be fully aware of this risk before surgery, so they can have treatment on hand to control carcinoid crisis if it occurs.

 If surgery is not possible, it is called an “inoperable” or "unresectable" tumor.
 In these situations, the doctor will recommend another type of treatment.

-Treatments using medication are used to paralyze or destroy cancer cells.
-Medication may be given through the bloodstream to reach cancer cells throughout the body.
+The treatment plan may include medications to paralyze or destroy tumor cells.
+Medication may be given to reach cancer cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
-Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.
+Medication may also be given locally, which is when the medication is applied directly to the tumor or kept in a single part of the body.

-This type of medication is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
+This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

-Medications are often given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
-This type of medication can reach cancer cells throughout the body after being absorbed into the bloodstream.
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.
+Medications are often given through an injection, intravenous (IV) tube placed into a vein using a needle, or as a pill or capsule that is swallowed (orally).
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The types of medications used for a lung NET include: